Zebra Heliconia

 The eggs hatch into tiny yellow caterpillars.
 The penny below shows the scale of the eggs and newly-hatched caterpillars.

 After hatching, caterpillars are voracious eaters.
 Below are caterpillars eating corky-stem passion vine.
 Note the difference in size of these individuals.
 As they grow, each caterpillar will molt five times before it pupates (forms a chrysalis).
-The smaller caterpillar in the picture on the left is a new hatchling, while the larger is getting ready to molt into a chrysalis.
+The smallest caterpillar in the picture on the left is a new hatchling, while the larger is getting ready to molt into a chrysalis.
+The photograph on the right shows several larval stages.

 Below, a close-up shows a caterpillar feeding.
 The head is on the left.
 The spines are not venomous, but they would probably ward off some predators.